tdilauro/Simplified-wiki/DRM-Device-Management.md

 SimplyE client should detect this condition and attempt to re-register before raising an error.

+The privacy implications of associating all of a patron's device IDs with their DRM account ID have been considered.
+We have weighed the risks against the benefit to patrons and decided to proceed with implementing this protocol.
+Our reasoning:

-Associating all of a patron's device IDs with their DRM account ID has privacy implications.
-However, the same associations are already present on the DRM vendor server that hands out the device IDs, so the risk is not of a new type.
-In addition, for most patrons, connecting a patron's DRM account ID to their identifying information (e.g. their library barcode) would require access to two different databases: the device ID database, managed by NYPL, and the database of the patron's home library.
+* The risk is not of a new type.
+The DRM vendor server that hands out the device IDs also knows both the device IDs and the DRM account ID.
+* For most patrons, connecting a patron's DRM account ID to their identifying information (e.g. their library barcode) would require access to two different databases: the database of the patron's home library, and the database that tracks the device IDs.
+A compromise of NYPL's database will not reveal any personal information about the patrons of other libraries.
+* ACS device IDs are generated strings that have no connection to the device.
+You cannot use a device ID to determine anything about a device.
+You also cannot use it to prove ownership of a particular device, unless you also have access to that device.